dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     (dcmWadoCDA2HtmlTemplateURI)"
     "
+    .. _dcmWadoThumbnailViewport:

+    :ref:`Wado Thumbnail Viewport <dcmWadoThumbnailViewport>`",string,"Dimension of Thumbnails returned by WADO retrieve of Instance Thumbnails, if no Viewport is specified in the request.
+Format: <width>,<height>.
+Overwrites value specified on Device level.

+    (dcmWadoThumbnailViewport)"
+    "
     .. _dcmWadoZIPEntryNameFormat:

     :ref:`Wado ZIP Entry Name Format <dcmWadoZIPEntryNameFormat>`",string,"Format of entry names in ZIP archive returned by WADO-RS.
 Overwrites value specified on Device level.